carldurand/drum-kit/README.md

-Concatenation means to join items end to end.
-JavaScript offers the concat method for both strings and arrays that work in the same way.
-For arrays, the method is called on one, then another array is provided as the argument to concat, which is added to the end of the first array.
-It returns a new array and does not mutate either of the original arrays.
+The join method is used to join the elements of an array together to create a string.
+It takes an argument for the delimiter that is used to separate the array elements in the string.

 Here's an example:

-[1, 2, 3].concat([4, 5, 6]);
-// Returns a new array [1, 2, 3, 4, 5, 6]
+var arr = ["Hello", "World"];
+var str = arr.join(" ");
+// Sets str to "Hello World"

-Use the concat method in the nonMutatingConcat function to concatenate attach to the end of original.
-The function should return the concatenated array.
+Use the join method (among others) inside the sentensify function to make a sentence from the words in the string str.
+The function should return a string.
+For example, "I-like-Star-Wars" would be converted to "I like Star Wars".
+For this challenge, do not use the replace method.

 Passed
-Your code should use the concat method.
+Your code should use the join method.
 Passed
-The first array should not change.
+Your code should not use the replace method.
 Passed
-The second array should not change.
+sentensify("May-the-force-be-with-you") should return a string.
 Passed
-nonMutatingConcat([1, 2, 3], [4, 5]) should return [1, 2, 3, 4, 5].
+sentensify("May-the-force-be-with-you") should return "May the force be with you".
+Passed
+sentensify("The.force.is.strong.with.this.one") should return "The force is strong with this one".
+Passed
+sentensify("There,has,been,an,awakening") should return "There has been an awakening".